Healing happens in the space where you no longer have to hold your story alone.

 The guilt that shows up even when you know you haven’t done anything wrong

-The fear that something bad will happen to you if you stray from old teachings
+The fear that something bad will happen to you if you “do it wrong”

 The parts of you that long to be seen, but learned to hide in order to survive